-That part of Lot 14, Block L, North West Addition to Prairieville in the Northwest 1/4 and Northeast 1/4 of Section 3, Township 6 North, Range 19 East, in the City of Waukesha, Waukesha County, Wisconsin, described as follows: Commencing at a point on the Northwesterly line of St. Paul Avenue, said point being South 49° 40' West and 147.5 feet distant from the intersection of the Southwesterly line of Ann Street (now known as Fuller Street) with the Northwesterly line of St. Paul Avenue; thence South 49° 40' West along said Northwesterly line of St. Paul Avenue 47.5 feet; thence North 40° 20' West parallel with the Southwesterly line of Ann Street (now known as Fuller Street) 130 feet; thence North 49° 40' East parallel to St Paul Avenue 47.5 feet; thence South 40° 20' East parallel to Ann Street (now known as Fuller Street) 130 feet to the place of beginning.
+Also, all that part of the North 1/2 of Section 3, Town 6 North, Range 19 East, in the City of Waukesha, Waukesha County, Wisconsin, described as follows, to-wit: Commencing at the point where the Southwesterly line of Fuller Street intersects the Northwesterly line of West St. Paul Avenue; thence South 49° 40' West along said Northwesterly line of West St. Paul Avenue, 50 feet to a point, which is the point of beginning of the lands herein conveyed; thence South 49° 40' West along said Northwesterly line of West St Paul Avenue, 50 feet to a point; thence North 40° 20' West parallel with said Southwesterly line of Fuller Street, 129.9 feet to a point in the Southeasterly line of lands first above described; thence North 49° 40' East on said Southeasterly line 50 feet to a point; thence South 40° 20' East parallel with said Southwesterly line of Fuller Street, 129.9 feet to the place of beginning.